EXPLAINER: Who was al-Zawahri — and why did US kill him? - NewsBreak

 HOW WAS HE KILLED?

-Around sunrise Sunday, Al-Zawahri walked out on the balcony of a house in Kabul, Afghanistan.
-He apparently lingered outside on the balcony, as U.S. intelligence had noted he often did.
+Around sunrise Sunday, Al-Zawahri came outside on the balcony of a house in Kabul, Afghanistan, and apparently lingered there, as U.S. intelligence had noted he often did.
 On this day, a U.S. drone fired two Hellfire missiles at the al-Qaida leader as he stood, according to U.S. officials, speaking on condition of anonymity to discuss the strike.

 His presence in Afghanistan had been widely suspected for some time, analysts said.
 U.S. officials learned this year that Zawahri's wife and other family members had moved to a safe house in Kabul recently.
 Zawahri soon followed, the senior administration officials said.